DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 Each UDP packet MUST hold one query, with the complete content comprising the `<dnscrypt-query>` structure specified in the Protocol Components section.

-UDP packets employing the DNSCrypt protocol have the capability to be split into distinct IP packets sharing the same source port.
+A DNSCrypt UDP datagram may be fragmented at the IP layer like any other UDP datagram, and a client MAY send multiple independent queries from the same source port.

 Upon receiving a query, the resolver may choose to either disregard it or send back a response encrypted using DNSCrypt.